Roger A. Freeman (economist): Early life

-Roger Adolf Freimann was born in Vienna, Austria, on September 2, 1904.
+Roger Adolf Freimann was born in Vienna, Austria-Hungary, on September 2, 1904.
 His father, Samuel Freimann, was a banker who died in 1921.
 Vienna was suffering from post-WWI inflation, leaving Freimann and his mother in poverty.
 They rented rooms out in their house and Freimann worked odd jobs while his mother went back to work.
 Things began to improve in 1924.
 The young Freimann studied and received his degree from Vienna University of Economics and Business (1927), and spent more than a decade working for Delka, an Austrian shoe retailer.
 After Adolf Hitler annexed Austria in March 1938, Freimann emigrated to Great Britain (1939) and then to the United States (1940).

 Arriving in New York at the end of the Great Depression, Freeman was hard pressed to find a job with unemployment at 15 percent.
 A visit to a public library turned things around.
 He found an article in a trade journal which gave him an idea about a shoe merchandising problem.
 He soon wrote his own article about the problem and got it published.
 Freeman then sent the published article attached to his resume to 100 different shoe firms across the country and received several job offers.
 He later recalled that was the last time he ever looked for a job.
 From then on, people would just offer him jobs.
 He was hired as manager of the W. L. Douglas Shoe Company, later becoming the CFO of Shoe Corp. of America.
 In 1949, Washington state requested his services to assist them with their budget crisis, where he served as an assistant to Governor Arthur B. Langlie.